mt-class/jhu-multilingual/hw0.md

 Propose Improvements
 ====================

 There are a lot of ways that this could be improved.
-This could be from better alignment models (IBM Models 5, HMM, Awesome Align), from data augmentation, dataset cleaning, etc. Propose and implement 2 methods.
+This could be from better alignment models (IBM Models 5, [HMM](https://aclanthology.org/C96-2141.pdf), [AWESOME Align](https://github.com/neulab/awesome-align)), from data augmentation, dataset cleaning, etc. Propose and implement 2 methods.

 DELIVERABLES: